How to Run a Multi‑Phase Study

 • Phase 3: 1 Week Post‑Treatment

-Each phase should display the appropriate activities at the right times, and transitions between phases should occur based on your rules.
+Each phase should display the appropriate activities at the right times, and transitions between phases should occur according to your study rules.

 What to Do?

-1. Define a Participant Variable for the study phase.
+1. Define a participant variable for the study phases.

 • Start of Treatment: set the variable to During